-t's true that the amount high-income taxpayers are allowed to contribute to tax-advantaged retirement plans is limited.
+Lifetime Learning credit.
+This tax break - up to \$2,000 per tax return - is available for postsecondary education expenses beyond the first four years. ▶ t's true that the amount higherincome taxpayers are allowed to contribute to tax-advantaged retirement plans is limited.
 However, the exponential power of tax-deferred (or in the case of Roth accounts, tax-free) compounding makes these plans hard to pass up.
-And consider this: Contributions to a traditional plan reduce your AGI and, therefore, could help preserve your eligibility for certain tax breaks and avoid triggering certain taxes or higher rates.
+And consider this: Contributions to a traditional plan reduce your adjusted gross income (AGI) and, therefore, could help preserve your eligibility for certain tax breaks and avoid triggering certain taxes or higher rates.
 But be careful when taking retirement plan distributions - they could have the opposite effect.
 To fully leverage retirement plan advantages, look ahead and watch out for tax traps.